Health Information Portal (HIP)

 • If PDRO patients cannot be placed in a private room, in room isolation precautions should be implemented.

-• Because patients may remain colonized for more than one year, do not discontinue precautions when the infection clears or antibiotic course is completed.
+• Because patients may remain colonized for more than one year, do not discontinue precautions when the infection clears, or antibiotic course is completed.

 • Prior to patient transfer, the transferring facility should notify the receiving facility of the PDRO colonization or infection.